 Update classic (simple XML) dashboards that use jQuery libraries prior to v3.5

 - Simple XML Dashboard version 1.0

 - Dashboards load with older versions of jQuery

 - Dashboards load with jQuery 3.5

-Admins will need to work with dashboard owners to update Simple XML dashboards to v1.1.
+Admins need to work with dashboard owners to update Simple XML dashboards to v1.1.

-As a Splunk Admin you can check the jQuery Upgrade dashboard to see which dashboards are affected.
-To open the jQuery Upgrade dashboard, open the Search & Reporting App and click Dashboards, then jQuery Upgrade Dashboard.
+As a Splunk admin, you can check the jQuery Upgrade dashboard to see which dashboards are affected.
+To open the jQuery Upgrade dashboard, open the Search & Reporting App, click Dashboards, and then click jQuery Upgrade Dashboard.

 - Rebuild your HTML dashboards in Dashboard Studio.
 Dashboards created or rebuilt in Dashboard Studio don't need updates for jQuery 3.5.
 For more information about Dashboard Studio, see What is the Splunk Dashboard Studio?